pact-foundation/pact_broker/docs/CONFIGURATION.md

 as allowing modification makes the results of can-i-deploy unreliable.
 When this is set to false as recommended, each commit must publish pacts with a unique version number.

+If modification of an existing contract is attempted when the value is set to `false`, an HTTP 409 status will be returned.

 **Supported versions:** From v2.82.0<br/>
 **Environment variable name:** `PACT_BROKER_ALLOW_DANGEROUS_CONTRACT_MODIFICATION`<br/>
 **YAML configuration key name:** `allow_dangerous_contract_modification`<br/>